Proper urination with a foreskin involves gentle positioning, steady flow control, and hygiene to avoid discomfort and mess.

 A common complaint is that urine sprays unpredictably or dribbles after finishing.
 This happens when urine gets trapped under the foreskin or when flow isn’t directed properly.

-Adjusting how far you retract your foreskin before urinating often solves this problem.
+Adjusting how far you position or retract your foreskin before urinating often solves this problem.
 Ensuring a steady stream rather than forceful bursts also helps minimize spray.

 Tight Foreskin (Phimosis)

 Some males experience phimosis—where the foreskin is too tight to retract easily—making urination difficult or painful.
-In such cases, consulting a healthcare professional is important as treatments range from gentle stretching exercises to medical intervention.
+In such cases, consulting a healthcare professional is important as treatments may include observation, prescribed steroid creams, gentle stretching when advised, or medical procedures in more severe cases.

 Irritation and Discomfort

-If you notice redness, itching, burning sensations during or after urination, it might signal irritation caused by trapped urine or poor hygiene under the foreskin.
+If you notice redness, itching, burning sensations during or after urination, it might signal irritation caused by trapped urine, inflammation, infection, or poor hygiene under the foreskin.

 Table: Tips for Comfortable Urination With A Foreskin